splunk/kafka-mq-go/README.md

 * `key = queue_id`
 * `value = message_payload`

 Records are keyed with the unique identifier of the queue that they are associated with to allow for efficient filtering of messages by `queue.Consumer` instances.
-In order to ensure that all messages are evenly distributed across queue topic partitions, the random Kafka partitioner used by the Kafka Producer instances contained in each `queue.Producer`.
+In order to ensure that all messages are evenly distributed across queue topic partitions, the `random` partitioner is used by the Kafka Producer instances contained in each `queue.Producer`.

 ## Consumer Operation